IntegralPlusPlus/Asterisk_team/README.md

 # Asterisk_team
-Repo of team "ASTERISK*" for RoboCupJunior Soccer Lightweight
+Repo of team "Asterisk*" for RoboCupJunior Soccer Lightweight